Welcome to the Club!

 For the experienced marksmen, with their own kit, the club is willing to discuss keeping rifles in the approved safe at the range.
 For more information regarding this please contact the club captain.
 For novice shooters, the club has a range of rifles/pistols that you can learn to use, and all the necessary equipment.

-Membership costs just £40 a year (cheapest Team Durham sport) and for this the club provides all equipment required, range hire and competition entry.
-DURC also provides taster sessions so you can try your hand at the sport for only £1.50 per session.
+Membership costs just £65 a year and for this the club provides all equipment required, range hire and competition entry.
+During Freshers’ Week, DURC also provides taster sessions so you can try your hand at the sport for only £3 per session.
 Each member pays individually for the ammunition they shoot: this averages at a few pence per shot.

 Making up the bulk of the teams training smallbore shooting is an excellent way to develop the skill set needed for the larger fullbore shooting.
 At Durham the smallbore range is open from October to April, 3 days a week giving plenty of opportunity for flexibility and committed training.
 The 5 lane range and clubroom attached provide are excellent facilities which the club has access to.